 - One of the largest and most experienced management companies in the Polish market.

-- More than 180 thousand loyal customers.
+- Over 170 thousand loyal customers.

 - Years of experience in the establishment and management of Employee Pension Schemes (since 2001) and Individual Pension Accounts (since 2004).

-The contents of this subpage have been prepared on the basis of the Act of 4 October 2018 on Employee Capital Plans (PPK) for information purposes only and are up-to-date as at the date of their publication on the website.
+The contents of this subpage have been prepared on the basis of the Act of 4 October 2018 on Employee Capital Plans (PPK) and are up-to-date as at the date of their publication on the website.
 These contents do not constitute legal, financial or tax advice, nor do they replace the applicable provisions of law and should be each time interpreted and used in compliance with applicable legal regulations.

 The net asset value of the Santander PPK SFIO sub-funds can be highly volatile due to the composition of the investment portfolio.
 Some sub-funds may invest more than 35% of their assets in securities issued, guaranteed or underwritten by the State Treasury or the National Bank of Poland.

 The rewards of investing in shares are also accompanied by risks.
 A description of the risk factors, financial data and information about fees and charges can be found in the prospectuses, key information documents (KIIDs) and schedules of fees and charges available in Polish at Santander.pl/TFI/documents.
 For a summary of investors' rights, see the prospectus (Chapter III, sec.
 4).

 The Funds do not guarantee the achievement of a stated investment objective or a specific investment performance and future returns are subject to taxation, which depends on the personal situation of each investor and which may change over time.
 Before making an investment decision, the participant should consider the fees associated with the sub-fund and take into account the possible taxation of the investment return.
 The participant must also take into account the possibility of losing at least part of the invested funds.